wavefrontHQ/integrations/dynatrace_collector/README.md

 ```

 ### Metrics Configuration
-The metrics configuration file will be located in the `/opt/wavefront/dynatrace/config/config.json`, use this configuration file to enable/disable the metrics collection.
+The metrics configuration file will be located at `/opt/wavefront/dynatrace/config/config.json`, use this configuration file to enable/disable the metrics collection.

 Configuration options: